mavaddat-javid-education/Red-DiscordBot/docs/autostart_mac.rst

     sudo launchctl unload -w /Library/LaunchDaemons/red.plist

-To view Red's log, run the following (:code:`red_out.log` is for the console output, and :code:`red_err.log` for the error logs):
+To view Edu's log, run the following (:code:`red_out.log` is for the console output, and :code:`red_err.log` for the error logs):

 .. prompt:: bash